 GiH can hold grant money for you in our bank account if your group does not have one.

-Current opportunities for volunteer gardening –
+Current opportunities for volunteer gardening (check websites for details)

-Tuesdays 11am to 4pm, @Wolves Lane Nursery, Wolves Lane, N22 5JD
+Thursdays and Tuesdays 9am to 12am, Wolves Lane Centre, Wolves Lane, N22 5JD

-Tuesdays 10.00 to 1pm and 2.30 to 4.30pm, Harmony Gardens (behind Broadwater Farm Community Centre, Adams Rd, N17 7HE, Twitter @HarmonyGG
+Tuesdays and Fridays 11.00 am to 3pm, Harmony Gardens (behind Broadwater Farm Community Centre, Adams Rd, N17 7HE), Twitter @HarmonyGG

 Fridays 10am to 1.30pm, The Mulberry Tree Community Garden, Quaker Meeting House, 594 Tottenham High Road (near Aldi), N17 9TA